afuerhoff/ioBroker.fb-checkpresence/README.md

 If the state is in both cases false then the state changes to false.
 Otherwise it does not change.

 To get the speed information in the objects you have to select fb-devices option.

+### Manually trigger presence
+In javascript you can trigger the presence manually.
+When you send the message to the adapter every new message is blocked for 10 seconds.
+You receive a negative result (false) if the message is blocked.
+True if the message is received from the adapter.
+`
+sendTo('fb-checkpresence.0', 'triggerPresence', {}
+    , function (result) {
+        log(result, 'info');
+});
+`

 ### Whitelist settings
 In the white list you can insert every known device.
 Any unknown devices are listed in the blacklist object.